nasa/Common-Metadata-Repository/schemas/resources/schemas/grid/v0.0.1/search.md

 ##### Grid Matching Parameters

-These parameters will match fields within a grid.
+These parameters will match fields within a Grid.
 They are case insensitive by default.
 They support options specified.
 They also support searching with multiple values in the style of `name[]=key1&name[]=key2`.
-The values are ORed together.
+The values are bitwise ORed together.

 * name
   * options: pattern, ignore_case